arpiku/MyCsNotes/CompetitveProgramming/ProblemSet-2-LeetCode.md

-## Search in Roted SubArray
+## Search in Rotated SubArray
-- Interesting approach but doens't work need to fix
+- Interesting approach but doesn't work need to fix
 - The idea
 	- Find k
-	- Find the element in the aray.
+	- Find the element in the array.
+- The pivot points can be at 0 implying no rotation has happened, or at n-1 implying the array is sorted in reverse order.
+-
 ```cpp
 class Solution {
 public: